adolfont/caes005-introduction-to-functional-programming/README.md

 ## 2023 offering

 This course will probably happen between October 5th and December 20th, following [Phase 3 UTFPR 2023 Calendar](http://www.utfpr.edu.br/documentos/pesquisa-e-pos-graduacao/proppg/stricto-sensu/calendarios-2023/calendario_stricto_sensu_quadrimestrais_2023.pdf/view).
+It will be on Tuesdays, from 18:40 to 22:10 (GMT-3).

 If the course is conducted remotely, I will demand that all students have their cameras turned on.